How To Combat Depression

 1. Stay Active

-Begin your journey by taking a daily 30-minute walk outdoors.
+Begin your journey by taking a daily 30-minute walk outdoors every day.
 Fresh air and movement can significantly impact your mood.

 2. Eat Well